 Giant Contend 2

 Like most bikes in this price range, the Contend 2 is outfitted with a Shimano Claris groupset with a third party — FSA in this case — supplying the cranks.
-The bike's bottom end 34/32 gearing was more than welcome on our local gut-wrenching climbs and is particularly beginner friendly.
+The 2018 model has been upgraded to the latest version of Claris, which looks a little more up to date.

 With a full complement of mudguard and rack mounts, the Contend 2 is an ideal option for those looking for a true all-rounder that doesn't compromise on ride quality.